taichi-dev/taichi-aot-demo/tutorial.md

 1. Compile Taichi kernels from Python and save the artifacts.
 2. Load AOT modules with TiRT and launch them in your applications.

-TODO: add a picture of overall workflow instead of this numbered list.

 Although this tutorial only demonstrates integrating Taichi in a C++ application, thanks to the versatility of the C interface, TiRT can communicate with many programming languages including C/C++, Swift, Rust, C# (via P/Invoke) and Java (via JNI).